Starling226/conduit-manager/README.md

 ---

 ## Conduit Deployment
-## 🖥️ Interactive GUI: Conduit Management Console
+## 🖥️ Interactive GUI: Conduit Manager

 The `ConduitQt.py` application is a robust, multi-threaded, cross-platform management suite built with **PyQt5**.
 It provides a unified interface for deploying, managing, and monitoring Conduit servers across **Windows, Linux, and macOS** environments.